Linda Briggs

 Anaesthetic

 The Royal College of Anaesthetists have put all the information you need to know about anaesthetics on their web site.
-Click on the address box below to read more.
+Click the link to read more .
+The Royal College of Anaesthetists, 48/49 Russell Square, LONDON WC1B 4JY

 Haematoma is also a risk involved in having any surgery.
 This is bleeding inside the skin and it may be necessary to open the incisions again to stop the bleeding.
 If this happens then there will be more swelling and bruising and it will take longer to heal.
 If you are thinking of having surgery overseas, this is something that needs to be taken into account and you must ensure your stay in the clinic or the immediate area, is the minimum advised by the surgeon.